 Keratin Treatment for Thin Hair

 First things first, what is a keratin treatment?
-Keratin is a protein naturally found in your hair, skin, and nails, and when added to your regular hair care regimen as an ingredient, it can serve as a sort of protection against damage.
-Keratin has the ability to both repair and protect, so it can help you rewind damage that’s been done.
-It can also guard against future trouble by reinforcing proteins in the hair shaft lost by heat, overstyling, or chemical processing.
+Keratin is a protein naturally found in your hair, skin, and nails.
+When you add keratin protein for hair to your regular hair care regimen as an ingredient, it can serve as protection against damage.
+Keratin has the ability to both repair and protect, helping you rewind damage that’s been done.
+It can also guard against future trouble by reinforcing proteins in the hair shaft lost by heat, over-styling, or chemical processing.

 The truth is, keratin treatments come in many different forms: There are in-salon professional treatments, keratin-infused shampoos and conditioners, and of course, keratin-based styling products.
 While many people do love the silky smooth benefits of an in-salon professional treatment, not everyone is a candidate for one.
 Those with thin or thinning hair might find that the treatment can either be too harsh on their thin strands or flatten them, thereby making the appearance of their thinning hair more noticeable.